Updated: Nov 26

 Start thinking about forgiveness.
 In order to heal a wound you will eventually need to forgive anyone who has wronged you, especially yourself.
 This could be easy or simple, depending on the nature of your wounds.
 Search for teachings on forgiveness and learn all you can.
 You may not get there easily or quickly, but if you are open to trying, you can eventually forgive and heal.

 Will any one of these things do the trick every time?
 Absolutely not!
 Your wounds are as unique and complicated as you are.
 You’ll likely need several different strategies to completely heal the past.
 The single most important thing you can do to start your journey toward healing your wounds is this: Ask for guidance.
-Pray, ask your guides, invoke your higher self, or talk to whatever form of the Divine you feel will help you find your way forward.
+Ask your guides, invoke your higher self, or pray to whatever form of the Divine you feel will help you find your way forward.
 Say that you are ready to heal and move on from your wounds.
 Ask to be shown the path to get there.
-You may find that one of the above suggestions is your first step or you may be led to something completely different.
 The first step is to ask.
 The second is to be open to whatever advice you are given.
-After that just take the next right step every way and you will be able to heal those wounds.
+After that just take the next right step every day and you will be able to heal those wounds and find the freedom you need.

 If you have realized that you have been stuck in the land of Woundology for too long, please take some steps to break free today!
 There’s a whole world of wholeness waiting for you if you are willing to take the heroine’s/hero’s path and heal.